Mathseeds White Paper

 By Sara Leman & Amy Russo with Katy Pike

-“Number sense … shapes children’s mathematical futures and potentially their life chances, from their earliest engagement with mathematical learning.”
+“– Rebecca Turvill, Brunel University, 2016Number sense … shapes children’s mathematical futures and potentially their life chances, from their earliest engagement with mathematical learning. ”

 In their research, Cain, Doggett, Faulkner & Hale (2007) outline seven key elements that are core to number sense.
 Figure 1 shows these components: quantity/magnitude, numeration, equality, base ten, form of a number, proportional reasoning, and algebraic and geometric thinking.
-Faulkner (2009) asserts that ultimately these components of number sense operate as a useful framework in visualising the interconnectedness of the principles of mathematics.
+Faulkner (2009) asserts that ultimately these components of number sense operate as a useful framework in visualizing the interconnectedness of the principles of mathematics.
 It is important to view this not as a progressive model but rather to see that each component is connected and integral to each lesson.

 Figure 1: Cain and colleagues (2007) identified seven core components of number sense.

-Mathseeds recognises the importance of number sense and the strong developmental role it has for setting the most successful trajectory in mathematics.
+Mathseeds recognizes the importance of number sense and the strong developmental role it has for setting the most successful trajectory in mathematics.
 It situates number sense activities in scenarios that are familiar, such as playgrounds, kitchens for cooking, and shopping adventures.
 In doing this Mathseeds provides a playful environment to explore and interpret the quantitative concepts of number sense.
 This playful format also allows for number sense concepts to be presented and explored by pupils in a variety of ways.
 The sequence of lessons in Mathseeds supports children by continually revisiting concepts and building on earlier skills in a way that deepens their understanding.
 This provides a strong foundation for more complex mathematical processes to come.

 Mathseeds Lesson 14 has 12 instructional parts and activities.
 The lesson introduces the number eight.
 It has as a strong instructional focus on the early skill of one-to-one correspondence which is an important prerequisite to rational counting (Reys, Lindquist, Lambdin & Smith, 2012).
 Figure 2 shows this teaching activity in action.
 Mango the monkey and Silky the spider help children identify the number eight visually and by name.
 Various activities follow that reinforce the number’s name and shape, and pupils identify number eight both in isolation and when presented as one of three other numbers.
-Pupils count one item at a time to reinforce the concept of cardinality.
+Students count one item at a time to reinforce the concept of cardinality.
 Figure 3 shows this teaching activity in action.

 Figure 2: Lesson 14, narrator is guiding pupil through one-to-one correspondence.